 Both of these fish have been developed in captivity and may not be as tough as fish that are closer to the wild type.
 I may well test fish that are closer to the wild type in the future.

 Mollies are naturally much bigger and therefore questionable for use in bowls.
 I generally try to grow fish up to something close to their natural size.

 I kept the Mollies for a long time and I did not get any fry, which suggests that they were not appropriate for a bowl.

-The Coral Red Platties are sold as a very small Platty and they might be great for bowls if they were not so sensitive to cooler temperatures.
+The Coral Red Platies are sold as a very small Platy and they might be great for bowls if they were not so sensitive to cooler temperatures.

 Fish I Have Not Tried Yet